 Staying physically active can play a key role during and after treatment.
-Physical activity can help you keep your strength up, which can help you finish your full course of treatment or post-treatment fitness.
+Physical activity can help you keep your strength up while you finish your full course of treatment or maintain post-treatment fitness.
 Talk to your doctor about what kind of physical activity is best for you.

 Potential Benefits of Exercise

 Exercise can improve your ability, in both mind and body, to cope with cancer.
 It can contribute to:

-- Lower risk of osteoporosis (weak bones that are more likely to break)
+- Lowered risk of osteoporosis (weak bones that are more likely to break)

 - Reduced fatigue